OREGON EVICTION FILINGS

 Overview

-Evictions have long-term, harmful impacts on a household's future housing, health, and economic outcomes.
-Despite local, state, and federal moratoriums, over 16,000 Oregon renting households experienced an eviction filing during the pandemic.
-From September 2022 to August 2023, over 19,000 renting households have faced eviction.
-In collaboration with Portland State University's Evicted in Oregon team, UC Berkeley's Eviction Research Network and the Urban Displacement Project analyzed these eviction filings in the state of Oregon from 2017 to 2023.
+In collaboration with Portland State University's Evicted in Oregon team, UC Berkeley's Eviction Research Network and the Urban Displacement Project analyzed available Oregon eviction filings in the state of Oregon from 2017 to 2024.
+Our goal for this study is to highlight the racial disparity in evictions.
+Case filings do not hold demographic information, therefore, we use a racial estimation technique commonly used in research and legal cases to estimate race (see our methodology page for more information on this process).
 We examine the state's eviction filing spatial patterns; trends over time; racial disparities; and related neighborhood rental market, income, and racial dynamics.
 We end with some explanations for why these trends exist.

 Summary of findings